|

 Film

-Excerpts from KING KONG (1933) Merian C. Cooper and Ernest B. Schoedsack (uncredited)
+King Kong (1933) Merian C. Cooper and Ernest B. Schoedsack (uncredited) - in class

-Excerpts from MILDRED PIERCE (1945) Directed by Michael Curtiz
+Mildred Pierce (1945) Directed by Michael Curtiz - watch

 Suggested Reading